Martin322s/Martin322s/README.md

 7. 📜 **20+ Professional Certificates** in various technologies
 8. 💻 Certificate of **Completed Professional Internship** as Software Engineer
 9. 🌍 Certificate from the **European Digital Competence Framework (DigComp)** - Highest Level of Competence in Internet and Computer Systems
 10. 🚀 Upskill Certificate for **Completed Advanced Program in System Software Development** from SoftUni
+11. 🚀 Software Development Internship Certificate for Bank-Management Application Development at Experian
-11. 📚 **50+ Attended Seminars** on diverse tech topics
+12. 📚 **50+ Attended Seminars** on diverse tech topics